Scopely lands a triple-word score with launch of new Scrabble game – TechCrunch

 Building on the success Scopely has found with another Hasbro property — Yahtzee — Scopely first reached out to the gaming company to see if they’d be open to working with the relatively young gaming firm on a new title.

-Then Scopely had to talk to Mattel and current rights-holder Electronic Arts about moving the game over to its new home.
+Then Scopely had to talk to Mattel and current rights-holder Electronic Arts about moving players of the game over to Scrabble’s new home.

 Under the auspices of Electronic Arts, which had developed the earlier versions of Scrabble for mobile phones, hundreds of thousands of users had signed up to play the popular word game.